jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 The `picketlink-sts` quickstart demonstrates how to deploy a fully compliant WS-Trust Security Token Service (STS) to Red Hat JBoss Enterprise Application Platform.

 WS-Trust extends the WS-Security specification to allow the issuance, renewal, and validation of security tokens.
-Many WS-Trust functions center around the use of a "Security Token Service", or STS.
+Many WS-Trust functions center around the use of a Security Token Service, or STS.
 The STS is contacted to obtain security tokens that are used to create messages to talk to the services.
 The primary use of the STS is to acquire SAML tokens used to talk to the service.
 The STS also plays an important role when you need to propagate credentials between different layers, for example, the web and service layer.